Practical solutions for common neighbourhood problems.

 Local councils are responsible for rubbish removal, even if they have contracted out the service to a private firm.

 If rubbish is accumulating on private property, for example a neighbouring section, the local council is again your best bet.
-Under the Resource Management Act they can order the property owner to clear the rubbish.
+Under the Resource Management Act, it can order the property owner to clear the rubbish.
 If they fail or refuse to remove it, the council can require the owner to clean up the property.
 If they still refuse, the council can take the matter to court.

 Most local councils have bylaws about outdoor rubbish fires to control pollution and ensure fires are safe.

 Complaints about smoke from neighbours' fires can be made to the Environmental Health section of your local council.
-Of course, if you suspect a fire is dangerous or out of control, you should dial 111 and ask for the Fire Service.
+Of course, if you suspect a fire is dangerous or out of control, you should dial 111 and ask for Fire and Emergency.

 If there's a derelict vehicle in your street, contact the council.
 If it's posing a danger to the public or is badly damaged, a council officer can have it towed immediately.